 The answer countless sincere people would quickly give to this question is “the law”—meaning they believe the law of God was nailed to the cross.
-But is that what the Bible teaches?

-Examining the context
+Examining the context of Colossians 2:14

 Have you ever been frustrated by someone misrepresenting what you said by taking a few words out of context?
 Perhaps what the person quoted from you was accurate, but he left out most of what you said, thereby changing the meaning entirely.
 Unfortunately, this is what has happened with this scripture.